squirelboy360/gympush/README.md

 # gympush

-Gym Push is an ios an android app designed to allow users to keep track of the number of pushups done.
-An App designed purposely for 'My GymBros'
+Gym Push is an ios an android app designed to allow users to keep track of the number of pushups they can do.
+An App designed purposely for 'GymBros'

 # App Status
 Under Development